staudtlex/calcal/README.md

 ```

 ## Limitations
-_calcal_ currently only supports converting _Gregorian calendar dates_ into the ISO, Julian, Islamic, Hebrew, Mayan (long count, haab, tzolkin), French Revolutionary, and Old Hindu (solar, lunar) calendar dates.
+_calcal_ currently only supports converting _Gregorian calendar dates_ into ISO, Julian, Islamic, Hebrew, Mayan (long count, haab, tzolkin), French Revolutionary, and Old Hindu (solar, lunar) dates.
 Converting dates _from_ any of those calendars is not supported (yet).

 Using the calendrical functions implemented in [_libcalendar_](https://github.com/staudtlex/libcalendar), note that:
 - for dates before 1 January 1 (Gregorian), _calcal_ may return incorrect ISO and Julian dates